ShiwamMishra-0599k/Bank-Loan-Report/README.md

 - SQL (Structured Query Language): Leveraged for building and managing the relational database that served as the project's data source.

+- Jupyter Notebook: To improve business KPIs, I cleaned, prepared, and analyzed data using various SQL queries in a Jupyter Notebook, performing KPI analysis, MTD/MoM calculations, and detailed breakdown analyses.

 - Microsoft Power BI Desktop: The primary business intelligence platform used for the entire dashboard creation process.

 - Power Query: Utilised for data cleaning, transformation, and preparation to ensure the dataset was ready for analysis and visualisation.